Opioids

 Teva Naloxone Program Option

-As part of the Teva Settlement Agreement, the State of Arizona opted to receive from Teva Pharmaceuticals 27,700 units of naloxone per year for up to ten years.
+As part of the Teva Settlement Agreement, the State of Arizona opted to receive from Teva Pharmaceuticals 27,721 units of naloxone per year for up to ten years.
 Each unit contains two doses of nasal naloxone.
 The AGO must renew Arizona’s option every two years.
 The AGO can submit up to 4 purchase orders per year with each purchase order naming up to 5 locations for delivery.
-Each location must be vetted for storage capacity and be under the ADHS medical director’s license until the naloxone being shipped is the Over-The-Counter formulation.
-At present, the naloxone is the prescription variety.
+Each location must be vetted for capacity and suitable conditions for storage.

 Gila County Health Department - 700 units